Mike Dirnt: Musicianship

 Originally a guitar player, Dirnt switched to bass when Green Day became a power trio.
 Despite the change, he retained the dexterity and speed typical of guitar players, embellishing his basslines with fills, higher-fret runs, and quick pull-offs.
-In a 1994 interview with Bass Player, Dirnt stated that he had no specific influences and had never sat down and worked out the bass parts from another artist's album, as doing so "might have influenced me a little too much.
+In a 1994 interview with Bass Player, Dirnt stated that he had no specific influences.
+He added that had never sat down and worked out the bass parts from another artist's album, as doing so "might have influenced me a little too much.
 I think my method has helped me to formulate my own style."
-Dirnt plays with a pick, using his arm more so than his wrist, unlike most other bassists.
-"I try to be percussive with my right hand, finding something that has its own motor, with a bounce to it.
+Dirnt plays with a pick.
+Unlike most other bassists, he uses his arm more than his wrist.
+He said, "I try to be percussive with my right hand, finding something that has its own motor, with a bounce to it.
 I think it's all the little 'ands' and in-between notes that create a solid rhythm."

 Dirnt prefers a "warm and round" bass tone with enough upper midrange to contend with Armstrong's guitar tone.
-He primarily recorded Dookie with a 1985 Fender Precision Bass, although he used a mid-1970s Gibson G3 for songs like "Longview", the walking bassline of which was inspired by Dirnt's interest in jazz.
+He primarily recorded Dookie with a 1985 Fender Precision Bass.
+Dirnt has used a mid-1970s Gibson G3 for songs like "Longview", the walking bassline of which was inspired by Dirnt's interest in jazz.
 Between Warning and American Idiot, Dirnt developed a signature model bass with Fender.
-The Mike Dirnt Precision Bass was primarily inspired by the original 1951 Precision Bass design, while incorporating design elements from later Precision Bass years, like 1955-era arm contours, a 1959-style pickup, and a 1969-style C-shaped neck.
+The Mike Dirnt Precision Bass was primarily inspired by the original 1951 Precision Bass design; however, it incorporated design elements from later Precision Bass years such as 1955-era arm contours, a 1959-style pickup, and a 1969-style C-shaped neck.
 All of Dirnt's basses are strung with .045–.105 gauge Fender Super 7250 roundwounds.

-For most of the 1990s and early 2000s, Dirnt favored Yamaha G100 amplifier heads through 6x10 Mesa/Boogie cabinets, although he has also incorporated other amps into his rig at different times, including models from Ampeg and Sunn.
-He switched to Fender amps in 2003, using Bassman Pro and TB-1200 heads with 8x10 Pro cabs.
-In 2010, Dirnt helped develop an updated Super Bassman model, which has since become his main amplifier.
+For most of the 1990s and early 2000s, Dirnt favored Yamaha G100 amplifier heads through 6×10 Mesa/Boogie cabinets.
+However, he has also incorporated other amps into his rig at different times, including models from Ampeg and Sunn.
+He switched to Fender amps in 2003, using Bassman Pro and TB-1200 heads with 8×10 Pro cabs.
+In 2010, Dirnt helped develop an updated Super Bassman model; it has since become his main amplifier.